Lukas-Nadj/Rust-MLP/README.md

     - switch to batching afterwards.
 - import training data into memory. (using Mnist handwritten digits data set csv file)
 - mix n' match activation functions.
+- use Serde to serialize and deserialize W+B's
 - vizualisation (might just stream data with a webserver to a local website and do that part in javascript)... actually... tauri.
     - visualise digits while training
     - output vis
     - second layer weight vis.
     - live drawing fed to model.
+- MVP
-- Evaluation
+    - Evaluation of arbitrary models.
-- Use ndarray or create better matrix implementation instead of `Vec<Vec<f32>>` and whatnot
+- Use ndarray or create better matrix implementation instead of `Vec<Vec<f32>>` and whatnot, Box<> preallocates?
-- use Serde to serialize and deserialize W+B's